 Honors & Awards

-Travel fellowship to present at ISMB international conference in Boston, USA, International Society of Computational Biology (July 2010)
+Travel fellowship for ISMB international conference in Boston, USA, International Society of Computational Biology (07/2010)

-Travel fellowship to present at ISCB international conference in Bamako, Mali, International Society of Computational Biology (December 2009)
+Travel fellowship for ISCB international conference in Bamako, Mali, International Society of Computational Biology (12/2009)

 Boards, Advisory Committees, Professional Organizations